estidlore/litus/docs/array/chunk.md

 # chunk

-Splits an array in several sub-arrays of given size.
+Splits an array in several sub-arrays of given size

 `Since v1.0.0`